ahebrank/gdcms/README.md

 ## Usage

-Source files must contain one or more tags to reference a (publically accessible) Google Doc:
+Source files must contain one or more tags to reference a (publicly accessible) Google Doc:

 ```
 {{ gd:1lXknhHMaDcY3f1KivG31P-rN7IH7Q_HhuPFBtCkZrB0 }}